For ME/CFS, FM, ES, LC and Chronic Pain

 - The Oral (dental) Connections with FM, ME, CMS, and MCS - Presented by Dr. Craig Young DDS, Biological Dentist in Calgary.

 - Exercise Testing & Activity Intolerance in ME/CFS - Presented by Staci Stevens, BSM (Sports Medicine) MA (Exercise Physiology) - founder of the Stephens Protocol for identifying Post Exertional Malaise in ME/CFS.

 - Fibromyalgia - future research and treatment - Presented by Dr. Jarred Younger PhD director of the Neuroinflammation, Pain and Fatigue Laboratory at the University of Alabama at Birmingham.

 Unrest.
 Available on DVD and on iTunes, Google Play, Netflix and other streaming sources.
 A personal documentary by Jennifer Brea about real life experiences with ME/CFS.
 Excellent film to provide friends, family and others an inside look at the behind the scenes realities of ME/CFS.

 What happens when you have a disease that doctors can’t diagnose Jennifer Brea Ted Talk (filmed in June 2016).

 The audio files below are in MP3 format.
 These are not professional grade and are not intended for redistribution.

-Paced Breathing: 1:43 This short breathing exercise is taken from Dialectical Behavior Management Skills Training by Dr. Marsha Linehan.
-To learn more about DBT and Dr. Linehan's work go to her website.
+1:44 This short breathing exercise is taken from Dialectical Behavior Management Skills Training by Dr. Marsha Linehan.
+To learn more about DBT and her work go to Dr. Linehan's website.
 The goal of paced breathing is to stimulate the parasympathetic nervous system (relaxation response).